SASE-Space/ot-openness-comparison/README.md

 Without testing frameworks all code needs to be tested manually.
 The available testing frameworks should be able to test the IEC 61131 / IEC 61499 code.

-### CLI Tooling or API [f]
+### CLI Tooling [f]

-CLI tooling or APIs for the IDE allow all compilation, build and deployment workflows to be automated
+CLI tooling or the IDE allow all compilation, build and deployment workflows to be automated

 ### Transparent licensing [g]